 When we arrived at Bolsover castle we had a little trouble finding parking as the car park at the castle was full and we had to find a space in the town.
 It didn’t take too long though and we managed to find a space that was only a couple of minutes walk away.
 You can either book tickets online or get them on the night in the gift shop.
 We arrived about 8.30pm but the event starts any time after 6pm with regular tours so you are never waiting for too long.
 You can also go round the castle as many times as you want so it may be better to arrive earlier if you think you might want to see the attraction more than once.

 The Bolsover Castle Halloween fright night begins when you start queueing at the outer gates.
 Depending on when you arrive, there may be several other people waiting to go in as the attraction takes one large group at a time.
 I think we waited about 20 minutes to go in and the weather seems to have dropped pretty low at the moment so be sure to wrap up warm!
-Hats, gloves and some thermal socks won’t go amiss as a lot of the tour is outside or at least open to the elements.
+Hats, gloves and some thermal socks won’t go amiss as a lot of the ghost tour is outside or at least open to the elements.
 Whist waiting, the Bolsover castle guards keep you company chatting to the guests and asking questions.
 I think the live actors are what really made this event as they kept in character the whole time and really built up the atmosphere even before we went in.

 Once inside the castle walls, the attraction began by going through a series of dark and disorientating tunnels.
 This was probably the scariest part of the night as we were never sure what to expect when we turned the next corner.
 We were then led into the riding stable where a video set the scene a little for the event.
 The current Bolsover Castle was built in the 17th century but there was another castle at the site from the 12th century and both of these were built over an ancient pagan burial site.
 Therefore, there is a huge amount of history at the property and so a lot of supposed supernatural activity.
-This years Halloween event was set in 1666 when the black plague was sweeping through Britain.
+The 2018 Halloween event was set in 1666 when the black plague was sweeping through Britain.

 After this, we went through a gate to the main castle, known as the little castle.
 Again, there were live actors in this area too, more castle guards and some plague victims.
 They kept us on our toes with a few moments that made some of the guests jump and there was even a couple of screams.
 There did seem to be quite a lot of time spent waiting around to get to the next area but this may have just been because we were the last group to go in so there could of been a bit of a build up ahead of us.
 Whilst we were waiting the live actors kept us entertained and we even managed to get a selfie with one of them.